 The goal of branding is to always be communicating value.
+It is also an important part of defining a clear promise in a mission statement.
 The most effective marketing concentrates on how a product, service, or individual meets needs.
 That is the value that you provide, and that is the best way to interest people in what you have to offer.

 Ultimately, people always want to know the benefits and value for them. (what’s in it for me?)